seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Most meet
 That first we come to words; and therefore have we
 Our written purposes before us sent;
-Which, if thou hast consider’d, let us know
+Which, if thou hast consider'd, let us know
-If ’twill tie up thy discontented sword,
+If 'twill tie up thy discontented sword,
 And carry back to Sicily much tall youth
 That else must perish here.